 By Jarett Theberge

-This article originally appeared in the October 2019 print edition of Camana Bay Times with the title “Joker is wild in October.”
+This article originally appeared in the January 2020 print edition of Camana Bay Times with the headline “Sequels and remakes coming in January.”